Car parks policy

 - make sure car parks are available for use by motorists and not blocked by illegally parked vehicles

-- use an appeals' system that is acceptable to the Traffic Penalty Tribunal and operates under the council's guidance policy, for the enforcement and cancellation of penalty charge notices.
-For further information, please see our Guidance Policy for the enforcement and cancellation of Penalty Charge Notices (PDF/274KB/18 pages).
+- use an appeals' system that is acceptable to the Traffic Penalty Tribunal and operates under our Guidance policy for the enforcement and cancellation of Penalty Charge Notices (PDF/240KB/21 pages).

 Cumbria County Council regulates parking on-street.
 The Police have retained powers to enforce all areas for obstruction, and are also responsible for trunk roads.